 Broccoli and cheese, in a fulfilling cavatappi pasta casserole.
 Let this spin on macaroni and cheese make your night special no matter the day of the week.

 Hola!
-Folks, we have got ourselves a winner here.
+Folks, we have got ourselves a winner here with this Easy Broccoli Pesto Cavatappi.
 Macaroni and cheese you can feel better about, just by changing out some ingredients and adding a green vegetable.
 Not that this isn’t still totally a creamy, dreamy, cheesy pasta dish.
 It is …which makes it awesome.
 But by adding better quality ingredients, and a ton of broccoli, the same-old-same-old is born again.

 So, for this recipe I am working with Organic Valley which carries a full line of organic cheeses including shreds, string, blocks, slices, snack sticks, cream cheese, and crumbles.
 Whew.
 All Organic Valley cheeses are produced without the use of antibiotics, synthetic hormones, toxic pesticides or GMOs, and most of their cheeses are also vegetarian friendly (talking about that whole rennet thing).
 So, I happily incorporated FOUR Organic Valley products here because they all taste so good – butter (umm, yeah), milk, mozzarella cheese, and sharp white cheddar cheese.
 And here’s a neat factoid – Organic Valley’s Master Cheesemaker is a woman and she was the first woman to get that title.